fcash-js/fcash-pay/README.md

 ## License

-Copay is released under the MIT License.
+FcashApp is released under the MIT License.
 Please refer to the [LICENSE](https://github.com/fcash-project/fcash-pay/blob/master/LICENSE) file that accompanies this project for more information including complete terms and conditions.